 When new features are added to the Instagram apps, it takes time for them to be added to Flume for Mac for the following reasons:

-- Features that Instagram develops and tests internally are not known by us prior to their public release.
-Instagram may have spent months developing certain features.
+- Features that Instagram develops and tests internally are not known prior to their public release.
+Instagram may have spent months or years developing certain features.

-- Instagram secures their applications and network tightly.
+- Instagram secures their applications and network.
 In certain cases, security and technical implementations by Instagram/Facebook mean it takes time to make Flume compatible, or requires additional security and technical expertise to implement.

 - Flume is developed without any inside knowledge of Facebook and Instagram's technologies and implementations, meaning lots of additional testing and discovery is required to understand how a feature has been implemented.

-- Generally speaking, macOS development takes longer than iOS or Android development, and there are many more factors to consider including varying input devices, network configurations, photo and video formats.
+- macOS development takes longer than iOS or Android development, and there are many more factors to consider including varying input devices, network configurations, photo and video formats.

-When a new feature makes its way to Instagram, we'll do our best to add support for it in a later update.
+When a new feature makes its way to Instagram, it will be assessed if it can be added to Flume in a later update.